 Parts of this guide are also available in related subject guides:Social data sources, News/journalism/streaming media, and Advice for searching/citing/engaging with related scholarly literatures.

 Archived 45-minute webcasts provide overviews for exploring publicly available information from US intelligence agencies.
 Presenter is Albert Chapman (Purdue University Library).
-Offered as part of the US Government Publishing Office's "FDLP Academy" training sessions for librarians (but not geeky).
+Offered in 2018 as part of the US Government Publishing Office's "FDLP Academy" training sessions for librarians (but not geeky)

 All current Virginia Tech students, faculty, and staff, regardless of your location, may request through ILLiad for materials: